Today I will introduce to you one of the most important books of the year.

 I took so many notes while reading the book.
 I’ll try to review the points made in the book without violating its copyrights.
 I’ll also add my own experiences as I have been strength training for a considerable amount of time.

-The book opens with questioning the effectiveness of the aerobic exercise.
+The book opens by questioning the effectiveness of aerobic exercise.

 Aerobic exercise is a common name for the exercises like walking, jogging, and exercising on treadmills, stair steppers, and the like.